mitranim/fpx/docs/templates/index.md

 ### `isKey(value)`

-True if `value` could, with some suspension of disbelief, claim an ambition to being a dict key.
+True if `value` could, with some suspension of disbelief, claim to be usable as a dict key.
 Must satisfy either of:

   * `isString`
   * `isSymbol`